Student Placement

 • Prototypes of analogue lowpass filters: Butterworth polynomials and Chebyshev polynomials.

-• Frequency translation of normalized analogue filters, general algorithm for creating arbitrary analogue filters.
+• Frequency translation of ptototype analogue filters for creating analogue filters with arbitrary frequency response.

 • Design of digital infinite impulse response (IIR) filters using bilinear transformation.